Rich Bay's Fishing Report

 Whitebass and Yellowbass

-White bass haven't been schooled up yet at this writing but any day they will be on the main lake.
+White bass have been schooling up on the main lake.
 These are my favorite fish to catch because of their fight.
 Their little cousins the yellow bass are right in there for fight and taste.
 Use your graph to scan for the schools and then toss a SteelShad bladebait or a Ken's TBC spinner and let both sink to the bottom.

 Largemouth and smallmouth